 Your friend just announced they’re getting divorced after 15 years of marriage.
 What should you say?
 What should do to help?

 Say you’re sorry?
 Give them a high five?
 Ask for the nitty gritty details on what happened?
-Yeah, probably not but that one is oh so tempting.
+Probably not, even if that one is oh, so tempting.

 “I appreciated that friends weren’t judgmental about it.
 Like, ‘If you’re not going to just leave him, then I don’t want to talk to you.’
 Because they could have done that.
 Instead, they focused more on, ‘how do you feel?’
-They were sympathetic because they realized that that’s what I needed.”
+They were sympathetic because they realized that’s what I needed most.”

 If they’re sad…